Blind238/SwipeTable/src/pages/reports/internship-report.md

 The preliminary research was not focused on requirements, instead I wanted to explore what was already out there and what could be possible.
 I also tried to deduce any issues I may encounter during the project.

 I also started a log of progress during the research, documenting observations.
+I found that the log was useful within a week of each entry, sometimes 2 weeks.

 ## 3.2 Development
 Once the research was done I started studying JavaScript.
 I didn't know enough so I went and looked for resources.
-I spent a lot of time reading articles by Douglas Crockford and saw about 5 hours of him talking about JavaScript.
+I spent a lot of time reading articles by Douglas Crockford and watched about 5 hours of him talking about JavaScript.
 I think he's a great source of information but a bit too opinionated.
 I would consider it a great start to JavaScript knowledge but I'd advise to look at other sources after that.
 I didn't keep track of other authors I've read after that because I was too busy prototyping.

 When making my first prototype I started with CoffeeScript as it looked simpler to understand.
 However, I find that it did too much under the hood and I couldn't understand why it did some of the things it did.
 When compiling back to JavaScript it would abstract functions and variables and it becomes hard to debug.
 So because I didn't have enough knowledge then, I decided to just stick to plain JavaScript.

 During actual development it was mostly me researching for the next feature, discuss with my supervisor, program feature, and testing for performance and usability real quick.
 That's oversimplifying it of course, different features require differing approaches.
 This went on until the end of the project.

+## 3.3 Infrastructure
+SwipeTable required an API server so it could be tested and demonstrated.
+Initially I tried hosting the server at my home computer but I couldn't get remote development working properly.
+I then did some looking around and tried out Amazon EC2 virtual servers.
+I could run a tiny virtual server for free while being able to work remotely.

+The way the server gets updated is pretty simple, although it takes a little bit of setup.
+The server is a node.js server, running on nodemon.
+Nodemon is a node.js program that restarts a server based on file changes.
+The way I made the files change was to use Dropbox on the server.
+All of the server files are in a Dropbox folder, so when I make a change while at Lunatech and save it, the file gets changed on the Amazon server via Dropbox.
+This allowed for a very quick development workflow.

 # 4. Specific Competencies